LogoLogo

 Prerequisites

 Ready Player Me SDK.
 You need the Ready Player Me SDK for Unity installed in your project to retrieve avatars.
-See the Quickstart guide for instructions.
+See the for instructions.

 Ready Player Me SDK Webview.
-See the Webview installation for instructions.
+See the Webview for instructions.

 Deploying the app.
 In order to test your WebView app, you have to deploy it to a physical or virtual device.
 See the Unity documentation on how to do that.